ilovejs/AlgorithmComplexity/README.md

 - @Exponential
 - @Factorial

-It comes with an IntelliJ IDEA plugin which detects some algorithm complexity problems in your code in __trivial cases__ based on the contract.
+The library comes with IntelliJ IDEA plugin that analyzes your code and in trivial cases informs about algorithm complexity problems.

 ## Example: